Class: PHL100 Problems of Philosophy

 Professor: Craig DeLancey

 This class is an introduction to philosophy.
-We will take a
+We will explore a few of

-been of special interest to philosophers.
+the questions that are central to philosophy.
 The goal is to become

 Assignments and exams

 There will be assignments built around each of our themes that include